pymupdf/PyMuPDF/docs/faq.rst

 The drawing commands issued by a page can be extracted.
 Interestingly, this is possible for **all supported document types** -- not just PDF: so you can use it for XPS, EPUB and others as well.

-A new page method, :meth:`Page.getDrawings()` accesses draw commands and converts them into a list of Python dictionaries.
+A new page method, :meth:`Page.get_drawings()` accesses draw commands and converts them into a list of Python dictionaries.
 Each dictionary -- called a "path" -- represents a separate drawing -- it may be simple like a single line, or a complex combination of lines and curves representing one of the shapes of the previous section.

 The *path* dictionary has been designed such that it can easily be used by the :ref:`Shape` class and its methods.